TianchenYuXYZ/Android-Security-Evaluation-with-Machine-Learning-and-Federated-Learning/README.md

 The first phase of the project established a baseline by developing an expert system that assesses Android device security.
 This system used a rule-based approach to evaluate factors such as app permissions, OS version, and network security settings, providing a foundational understanding of the security landscape.

 ### Phase 2: Advanced Security Evaluation Using Machine Learning
-Building on the initial expert system, the second phase introduced machine learning to automate and refine the security evaluation process.
-A Multi-Layer Perceptron (MLP) model, implemented using TensorFlow, was trained to predict security scores based on the same input data used in the expert system.
-This phase involved extensive experimentation with various neural network architectures:
+In Phase 2, the project introduces machine learning to enhance the security evaluation process, with a focus on implementing a Multi-Layer Perceptron (MLP) using TensorFlow.
+A key aspect of this phase is the interaction with a database to retrieve and preprocess the necessary training and testing data.
+This section details how the project connects to the Firebase Firestore database, manages data retrieval, and prepares the data for machine learning.

+**Database Design and Connection**
+The Android application used in Phase 1 was leveraged to generate a dataset by evaluating a series of dummy Android devices using the expert system.
+The inputs (e.g., app permissions, OS version, network settings) and outputs (e.g., security scores) were stored in Firebase Firestore, a cloud-hosted NoSQL database, which provides flexible, scalable data storage ideal for this type of project.

+**Multilayer Perceptron Design**
 - 2-Layer MLP: Basic architecture to test initial model performance.
 - 3-Layer MLP: Achieved the best balance between accuracy and resource consumption, with a Mean Absolute Error (MAE) just under 40%.
 - 4 and 5-Layer MLPs: Explored deeper networks but with diminishing returns in accuracy and increased memory usage.